Loading

 HAS ENDORSED THE POLITICAL DECLARATION

 Finland regularly delivered statements throughout the consultations towards a Political Declaration, as well as raising concerns around explosive weapons in populated areas and expressing support for a Political Declaration in other multilateral forums.
-Early in the consultation process Finland suggested that the declaration include considerations of the environmental effects of the use of explosive weapons in populated areas1 and suggested the addition of a reference to binding obligations to protect hospitals and demilitarised zones, and for the evacuation of civilians.2 During the consultations, Finland also emphasised the need to include “all vulnerable groups” within provisions regarding victim assistance3 and to recognise the gendered impacts of explosive weapons in populated areas use4.
-The importance of international humanitarian law (IHL) was also a repeated theme in Finland’s statements to the consultations, where it stressed the importance of specifying that all parties to a given conflict, including non-state actors, are bound by IHL5 that suggested the focus of the consultations should be on the full and effective implementation of IHL6.
-At the signing ceremony in Dublin in November 2022, Finland welcomed the declaration’s strong call for full and effective implementation of IHL as a means to protect civilians and to avoid and minimize civilian harm in military operations.
-Finland reiterated that it is critical that the declaration raises the importance of an integrated, gender-sensitive and non-discriminatory approach, and acknowledges the rights of persons with disabilities and their assistance.7
+Early in the consultation process Finland suggested that the declaration include considerations of the environmental effects of the use of explosive weapons in populated areas 1 and suggested the addition of a reference to binding obligations to protect hospitals and demilitarised zones, and for the evacuation of civilians.
+2 During the consultations, Finland also emphasised the need to include “all vulnerable groups” within provisions regarding victim assistance 3 and to recognise the gendered impacts of the use of explosive weapons in populated areas.
+4 The importance of international humanitarian law (IHL) was also a repeated theme in Finland’s statements to the consultations, where it stressed the importance of specifying that all parties to a given conflict, including non-state actors, are bound by IHL 5 that suggested the focus of the consultations should be on the full and effective implementation of IHL.
+6 At the signing ceremony in Dublin in November 2022, Finland welcomed the declaration’s strong call for full and effective implementation of IHL as a means to protect civilians and to avoid and minimise civilian harm in military operations.
+Finland reiterated that it is critical that the declaration raises the importance of an integrated, gender-sensitive and non-discriminatory approach, and acknowledges the rights of persons with disabilities and their assistance.
+7

 Statements and positions

-Finland has repeatedly aligned with other states to deliver statements on explosive weapons in populated areas, notably the Nordic Group and the European Union (EU).
-In 2017, at the Finland 72nd UN General Assembly First Committee, delivered a statement on behalf of the Nordic countries drawing attention to the indiscriminate use of explosive weapons with wide area effects in populated areas and the consequent disproportionate loss of civilian life and violations of IHL.9 At the same meeting in 2024, the Group expressed concern for the increasing use of explosive weapons in populated areas, stating that it “poses great risk to civilians and civilian infrastructure. “ The Group underlined the key role of the Political Declaration herein, and said that “if fully implemented, it can improve the way we conduct military operations and ensure compliance with IHL”, encouraging all states to endorse it.10 Finland has also signed onto other joint statements by the Nordic Group that have drawn attention to the importance of adhering to IHL and avoiding the use of explosive weapons in populated areas, including at the UN Security Council Open Debate on the Protection of Civilians in Armed Conflict in 2012,10 2013,11 2014,12, 201613 and 202414.
-In these statements, the Nordic Group highlighted the use of explosive weapons in populated areas as an issue that requires immediate attention, including through robust data collection on its impact and the sharing of policies and practices to prevent the use of explosive weapons in populated areas.
-The Group’s statement in 2024, delivered by Denmark, highlighted the widespread and reverberating harm caused by the destruction of critical infrastructure, and welcomed initiatives that provide a more nuanced understanding of how patterns and types of harm affect different groups and identified the Political Declaration as a concrete tool to minimise such harm effectively.15 At the 2022 UN Security Council open debate on War in Cities, the Nordic Countries jointly called on all parties to conflict to prevent civilian harm resulting from use of explosive weapons in populated areas, especially those with wide area effects.16 At the 2022 UN General Assembly First Committee General Debate, the Nordic Group welcomed the conclusion of the negotiations on the Political Declaration17.
+Finland has repeatedly aligned with other states to deliver statements on explosive weapons in populated areas at the UN Security Council and the UN General Assembly First Committee.
+It has signed onto joint statements by the Nordic Group at the UN Security Council open debate on the protection of civilians in armed conflict that have repeatedly drawn attention to the importance of adhering to IHL and avoiding the use of explosive weapons in populated areas.
+8 In these statements, the Nordic Group has frequently highlighted the use of explosive weapons in populated areas as an issue that requires immediate attention, including through robust data collection on its impact and the sharing of policies and practices to prevent the use of explosive weapons in populated areas.
+The Group’s statement to the open debate on protection of civilians in 2024 highlighted the widespread and reverberating harm caused by the destruction of critical infrastructure, welcomed initiatives to provide a more nuanced understanding of how patterns and types of harm affect different groups, identified the Political Declaration as a concrete tool to minimise such harm effectively.
+9 At the UN General Assembly First Committee debate in 2025, the Group emphasised “the great risks to civilians and civilian infrastructure” posed by use of explosive weapons in populated areas, and encouraged states to endorse the Political Declaration.
+10 Expressing similar concerns at First Committee in 2024, the Group underlined the key role of the Political Declaration and said that “if fully implemented, it can improve the way we conduct military operations and ensure compliance with IHL”.
+11 At the 2022 UN Security Council open debate on War in Cities, the Nordic Countries jointly called on all parties to conflict to prevent civilian harm resulting from use of explosive weapons in populated areas, especially those with wide area effects.
+12

 Implementation of the Political Declaration

-In February 2024, INEW and EWM conducted a state survey into endorser states' national efforts to disseminate and implement the Political Declaration.
-In the survey, Finland reported that it had disseminated the Political Declaration, specifically to the Ministry for Foreign Affairs (MFA), the Ministry of Defence (MOD), as well as throughout the organisation of the Finnish Defence Forces (DF); the Defence Command, the Army Command, the Navy Command and the Air Force Command.
+In February 2024, INEW and EWM conducted a survey into endorser states' national efforts to disseminate and implement the Political Declaration; and in May 2025 EWM conducted a second survey.
+21 Responding to the surveys, Finland reported that it has disseminated the Declaration across the Ministry of Foreign Affairs (MFA), Ministry of Defence (MoD), and all branches of the Finnish Defence Forces (DF) including the Defence Command, Army, Navy and Air Force.
 The MFA, MoD and DF share responsibility for implementing the Declaration, with coordination responsibility held by the Unit for Arms Control at the MFA.
-Finland reported that it had conducted briefings, workshops or trainings on the content of the Declaration, stating that it had been included in detail in its International Humanitarian Law trainings which are conducted in cooperation with the Finnish Red Cross24.
+Finland reported that it had conducted briefings, workshops or trainings on the content of the Declaration, stating that it had been included in detail in its International Humanitarian Law trainings which are conducted in cooperation with the Finnish Red Cross.
+22

 Finland stated that it has not conducted any revision of its laws, policies, codes, approaches, practices or similar since the adoption of the Political Declaration.
-It reported that “existing laws and policies were reviewed on a general level during the adoption process in order to confirm that there were no contradictions between them and the commitments of the declaration”25.
+It reported that “existing laws and policies were reviewed on a general level during the adoption process in order to confirm that there were no contradictions between them and the commitments of the declaration.”
+25 It reported that rules of engagement are designed to minimise civilian harm – for example, by permitting observed but not unobserved fire and requiring positive target identification before engagement – and that operational planning considers these constraints, ensuring proportionality and limiting risk to civilians.
+26

 1. ’Finland Written Submission – 10 February 2020’.
 Irish Department of Foreign Affairs.
 10 February 2020. https://www.dfa.ie/media/dfa/ourrolepolicies/peaceandsecurity/ewipa/Finland-Written-Submission—10-February-2020.pdf; ‘Comments by Finland on the Draft Political Declaration on Strengthening the Protection of Civilians from the Humanitarian Consequences that Can Arise from the Use of Explosive Weapons with Wide Area Effects in Populated Areas’.
 Irish Department of Foreign Affairs.
 3-5 March 2021. https://www.dfa.ie/media/dfa/ourrolepolicies/peaceandsecurity/submissions3-5march/FINLAND-ewipa-kommentit-5.3.2021.pdf